pafuhana1213/KawaiiPhysics/README_en.md

 - Uses a simple, PhysX-free algorithm, so it stays light at runtime
 - Apply not just wind and gravity, but also custom forces for artistic effect
 - Save and reuse your settings through `DataAsset` and `PhysicsAsset`
+- Constrain the distance between bones to keep skirts from clipping through the legs (BoneConstraint)
+- Sync animation-driven bones (e.g. legs) into the simulation so cloth follows the body and avoids penetration (SyncBone)
+- Drive parameters and external forces at runtime from Blueprint or C++

 ### Reference Material